beheshty/SetSharp/README.md

 ## How to Use

-SetSharp generates two key things for you: strongly-typed classes and Dependency Injection extension methods.
+SetSharp generates two key things for you: strongly-typed records and Dependency Injection extension methods.

-### 1. Generated Configuration Classes
+### 1. Generated Configuration Records

 For an `appsettings.json` like this: